misiektoja/instagram_monitor/docs/configuration.md

 Most settings can be configured via command-line arguments.

+If you want to have it stored persistently, you can store them in a configuration file.

+For a guided configuration, it is recommended to use `instagram_monitor --setup`.
+The setup wizard validates the generated settings before saving them.
+If you confirm replacement of an existing configuration, it creates a timestamped backup first.

-If you want to have it stored persistently, generate a default config template and save it to a file named `instagram_monitor.conf`:
+If you want to edit the file manually, generate a default config template and save it to a file named `instagram_monitor.conf`:

 ```sh
 # On macOS, Linux or Windows Command Prompt (cmd.exe)